Skip to main content

 What costs credits

-Only successful generation runs consume credits:
+Today, only successful generation runs cost credits:

-• POST /slides/generate
+• POST /excel/generate, /word/generate, /slides/generate

 • POST /excel/analyze